LoganTann/monogatari_localize/README.md

 Adds snippets to your monogatari project.

-Current Status : Not usage bc currently working on it.
+Current Status : Not working bc i'm currently working on it.

-I also want to do :
+I also want to do (after making snippets) :
 * Project Mangager (creates easily a new monogatari project)
 * Localization Manager (helps to translate your game and maintain every localizations over the time)
 * Monogatari Docs ?